maz-kar/CrypticGecko/README.md

 ## TODO
-1. Complete the LocalFileManager connections
-2. Refactor the CoinImageService with getImage & saveImage of LocalFileManager
-3. Add UnitTests for all the VMs
+Add UnitTests for all the VMs
-4. Add UITests for all the Views
+Add UITests for all the Views

 On 23.07:
 Download Image + Save Image